stripe/stripe-apps/README.md

 Built an app and want to make it available to everyone on Stripe?
 Make your app discoverable by publishing it on the [Stripe App Marketplace](https://marketplace.stripe.com/).

 You can prepare your app for publishing to the marketplace by:
-- Ensuring your app meets the marketplace [review requirements](https://stripe.com/docs/stripe-apps/review-requirements) and [listing guidelines](https://stripe.com/docs/stripe-apps/listing-guidelines).
+- Ensuring your app meets the marketplace [review requirements](https://stripe.com/docs/stripe-apps/review-requirements) and [listing guidelines](https://stripe.com/docs/stripe-apps/listing-guidelines)
-- Checking out our design [best practices](https://stripe.com/docs/stripe-apps/listing-guidelines) and sample apps.
+- Checking out our design [best practices](https://stripe.com/docs/stripe-apps/listing-guidelines) and sample apps
-- Watching for updates on [GitHub Discussions](https://github.com/stripe/stripe-apps/discussions).

 © Stripe